 David D. Goerzen fonds. – 10 cm of textual records. – 5 compact discs. – 18 photographs

 David D. Goerzen was born 17 September 1923 in the Mennonite village of Kalantarowka in the Caucaus region of the Soviet Union.
 He was the eldest son of David Peter Goerzen and Susanna (Wiens) Goerzen, and married Margaret (Nachtigal) Goerzen.
 The Goerzen family migrated from the Soviet Union to Canada in 1925 and lived for short periods of time in various places before settling on a farm on the Rosebud River betweem Crossfield and Acme, Alberta.

 After the war David Goerzen bought a half-section of land on the Rosebud River where he farmed until his retirement and move to Saskatoon in 1988.
-David Goerzen died in Saskatoon on 24 March 2009.
+David Goerzen died in Calgary, Alberta in 2008.

 A few years beforee his death David Goerzen was contacted by Eco-Nova Productions asking for and filming an interview focusing on his wartime service as a conscientious objector, and specifically his work on the Habbakuk project.
 That led to further work, including filming of the sunken wreck in Patricia Lake, Jasper National Park of the great Habbakuk ice ship.